stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Avoid using [urllib.request](https://docs.python.org/3/library/urllib.request.html) from the Python standard library.
 It was designed as a low-level library for HTTP, and lacks the features of modern Web client libraries.
 Many Python applications include [requests](https://requests.readthedocs.io/en/latest/), but this only supports HTTP/1.1, and cannot be used with async code.
 Consider alternative Web client libraries like [aiohttp](https://pypi.org/project/aiohttp/) when you want to use async I/O.

 > Python SDKs for cloud services will have a dependency on a Web client library.
 Check which client library an SDK uses before you include it in your project.

-## Data Formats and Storage

-There are now data file formats that are open, standardized and portable.
-If possible, use these formats, and avoid older formats.
-Modern formats are standardized, can be reliably read by many different systems and can be processed efficiently, even with large quantities of data.
-Some older formats are not standardized, which means that different systems can write different variations, which then cause errors when you move data between systems.

-### Modern Data Formats

-If possible, use [JSON](https://en.wikipedia.org/wiki/JSON) for structured data.
-It is a plain-text format for data objects.
-You can then also use these file formats:

-- [SQLite](https://sqlite.org) - Binary format for self-contained and robust database files
-- [Apache Parquet](https://parquet.apache.org/) - Binary format for efficient storage of tabular data in files

-All of the versions of Python 3 include modules for [JSON](https://docs.python.org/3/library/json.html) and [SQLite](https://docs.python.org/3/library/sqlite3.html).
-The [Pandas](https://pandas.pydata.org) dataframe library supports Parquet, JSON and SQLite.
-[DuckDB](https://duckdb.org/docs/stable/clients/python/overview) also supports all three formats.

-If you need to work with other data formats, consider using a modern file format in your application and adding features to import data or generate exports in other formats when necessary.
-For example, DuckDB and Pandas include features to import and export data to files in the Excel format.

-In most cases, you should use the JSON format to transfer data between systems, especially if the systems must communicate with HTTP.
-JSON documents can be used for any kind of data.
-Since JSON is plain-text, data in this format can be stored in either files or in a database.
-Every programming language and modern SQL database supports JSON.

-> You can validate JSON documents with [JSON Schemas](https://json-schema.org/).
-[Pydantic](https://docs.pydantic.dev/) enables you to export your Python data objects to JSON and generate JSON Schemas from the data models.

-Each SQLite database is a single file.
-Use SQLite files for [data and configuration for applications](https://sqlite.org/appfileformat.html) as well as for queryable databases.
-They are arguably more portable and resilient than sets of plain-text files.
-SQLite is widely-supported, [robust](https://sqlite.org/hirely.html) and the file format is [guaranteed to be stable and portable for decades](https://sqlite.org/lts.html).
-Each SQLite database file can safely be gigabytes in size.

-> You can use SQLite databases for any kind of data.
-They can be used to [store and query data in JSON format](https://sqlite.org/json1.html), they hold plain text with [optional full-text search](sqlite.org/fts5.html), and they can store binary data.

-If you need to query a large set of tabular data, put a copy in [Apache Parquet](https://parquet.apache.org/) files and use that copy for your work.
-The Parquet format is specifically designed for large-scale data operations, and scales to tables with millions of rows.
-Parquet can store data that is in JSON format, as well as standard data types.

-> I provide a separate article with more details about [modern data formats](https://www.stuartellis.name/articles/modern-data-file-formats/).

-### Avoid Problematic File Formats

-Avoid these older file formats:

-- INI - Use TOML instead
-- CSV - Use SQLite or Apache Parquet instead
-- YAML - Use TOML or JSON instead

-Systems can implement legacy formats in different ways, which means that there is a risk that data will not be read correctly when you use a file that has been created by another system.
-Files that are edited by humans are also more likely to contain errors, due to the complexities and inconsistency of these formats.

-### Working with CSV Files

-Python does include [a module for CSV files](https://docs.python.org/3/library/csv.html), but consider using DuckDB instead.
-DuckDB provides [CSV support](https://duckdb.org/docs/stable/data/csv/overview.html) that is [tested for its ability to handle incorrectly formatted files](https://duckdb.org/2025/04/16/duckdb-csv-pollock-benchmark.html).

-Avoid creating CSV files, because modern data formats are all more capable.
-If you use DuckDB or Pandas then you can import and export data to Parquet, SQLite and Excel file formats.
-Unlike CSV, these file formats store explicit data types for items.

-### Working with YAML Files

-If you need to work with YAML in Python, use [ruamel.yaml](https://pypi.org/project/ruamel.yaml/).
-This supports YAML version 1.2.
-Avoid using [PyYAML](https://pypi.org/project/PyYAML/), because it only supports version 1.1 of the YAML format.

-Avoid creating YAML files, because modern formats offer better options.
-Consider using [TOML](#configuration-use-environment-variables-or-toml) for application configuration, and JSON or table-based storage like SQLite for larger sets of data.

 ## Developing Python Projects